Skip to main content

 tip

-To find your Port API credentials go to Port, hover on the 3 dots button at the top right corner, select Credentials and then you will be able to view and copy your CLIENT_ID and CLIENT_SECRET:
+To get your Port credentials, go to your Port application, click on the ... button in the top right corner, and select Credentials.
+Here you can view and copy your CLIENT_ID and CLIENT_SECRET:

 info